OpenConext-Attic/OpenConext-vm/README.md

 # Requirements (in order)

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+* []
 * Patience (a full build, depending on your network connection, should take about 4 hours)

 # Installation

 First install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) if you have not done already.
 The OpenConext Virtual Machines scripts uses [Vagrant](http://vagrantup.com/) and [VeeWee](https://github.com/jedi4ever/veewee) for building up the VM.
 You don't have to install these dependencies as we use [Bundler](http://gembundler.com/) to install gems in the local gemset (to avoid polluting your global applications and/ or gemset).

+To use Ruby and use local gemsets we first need to install [RVM](https://rvm.io//rvm/install/) using:

+    curl https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer | bash -s stable

+Now we can install the latests Ruby version:

+    rvm install 1.9.3
+    rvm --default use 1.9.3

+Verify the correct installation by typing:

+    ruby -v

+You should see:

+    ruby 1.9.3p0 (2011-10-30 revision 33570) [x86_64-darwin10.8.0]

+Now get the source code of the  OpenConext VM:

     $ git clone git://github.com/OpenConext/OpenConext-vm.git
     $ cd OpenConext-vm